 Other Full Moon Names

-- Harvest Moon: The Harvest Moon is the full Moon that occurs closest to the autumnal equinox.
+- Harvest Moon: The Harvest Moon is an astronomical name and refers to the full Moon that occurs closest to the autumnal equinox.
 It can occur in either September or October.
-At this time, crops such as corn, pumpkins, squash, and wild rice are ready for gathering.
+Near the autumnal equinox, the Moon rises only about 30 minutes later each night, instead of about 50 minutes, providing a few evenings of extra light after sunset for farmers to continue harvesting.
+At this time of year, crops such as corn, pumpkins, squash, and wild rice are ready for gathering.

 - Blue Moon: Occasionally, two full Moons occur within the same calendar month.
-The first full Moon goes by the name normally assigned to that month’s full Moon, but the second full Moon is called a Blue Moon.
-Blue Moons occur about every 2½ years—maybe “once in a Blue Moon” isn’t really that special after all!
+The first full Moon goes by the name normally assigned to that month’s full Moon, but the second full Moon is commonly called a Blue Moon.
+Blue Moons occur about every 2½ years.

-- Black Moon: In contrast to the Blue Moon, the Black Moon refers to a month in which there is no full Moon.
-It may also refer to a second new Moon occurring within a calendar month.
+- Black Moon: In contrast to the Blue Moon, Black Moon has been used to refer to a month in which there is no full Moon; this can only occur in February, because the calendar month has fewer days (28 or 29 days) than the lunar month (about 29.5 days).
+The term may also refer to a second new Moon occurring within a calendar month; by this definition, a Black Moon can never occur in February.